ToF-/Domain/README.md

 *** Exception: Prelude.read: no parse
 >
 ```
-Since a *summary line* has the exact same structure as a *transaction*, we choose to define it as a type synonym.

-Also we should be able to `display` summary lines:
+Now for the summary: since a *summary line* has the exact same structure as a *transaction*, we choose to define it as a type synonym.
+Also we should be able to `display` summary lines.

 ```haskell
 type SummaryLine = Transaction